Kunnalpatil/ML-Projects/README.md

 # ML-Projects
-The Repository consists of all Machine Learning Projects
+This Repository consists of all Machine Learning Projects